This article breaks down the steps required to set up, execute and sign a share grant

 To finalise the signing, select the "Finish" button at the top of your screen.

 Once all parties have completed the signing, the status will be marked as complete.
-If you would like to view the signed document, click View -> Online Documents.
-Here you will find the document in which you can download.
+If you would like to view the signed document, click View -> Grant Documents.
+Here you will find the document which you can download.

-If you need further assistance, you can reach out to us by submitting a support ticket here.
+If you need further assistance, you can reach out to us by submitting a support ticket.